 When installing knee bracings, you may encounter many different situations that will lead to different starting points for your calculations.
-But don't worry, we will only be needing a few basic trigonometry concepts that work regardless of your starting point.
+But don't worry; we will only need a few basic trigonometry concepts that work regardless of your starting point.

 We also need to know the thickness of your plank or bracing material.
 This thickness should be consistent throughout the entire length of the plank.
 Once that is all set, we can now proceed to some of the different situations we can encounter.

 If you have a limited space to place your knee bracing, determine this space's measurements first and use it to calculate the length of bracing you will need.
 Using the hypotenuse formula, which is based on the Pythagorean theorem, we can find the outer length of our knee bracing as follows: